-The LABELASE® 4000 Tag Printer requires 120 VAC, 50/60 Hz, 20 A.
+The LABELASE® 4000 Tag Printer requires 120 VAC, 50/60 Hz, 20 A. The printer must be plugged into a grounded outlet.
+Power cord must only be replaced with a cord capable of 115 volt 20 A.

-The LABELASE[®] 4000 Tag Printer should be positioned so that the power supply cord exits from the back of the machine.
+The LABELASE® 4000 Tag Printer should be positioned so that the power supply cord exits from the back of the machine.
+The cord must be easily reached by the operator

-The LABELASE[®] 4000 Tag Printer should be placed in a temperature controlled environment.
+The LABELASE® 4000 Tag Printer should be placed in a temperature controlled environment.
 This marker, though designed for industrial use, should be treated as any typical computer system and printer.
 Dirty environments will necessitate a more frequent cleaning schedule for internal optics.